Tell Mayor Greenberg and Louisville Metro Council to Get on the Bus and Fund TARC!

 TARC riders have spoken, and they have a lot to say.
 A survey conducted in spring 2023 by an ATU partner revealed that a majority of TARC riders experience late buses regularly.
 The same survey asked non-TARC riders what would encourage them to use public transit more often if at all: they need more frequent and direct service, more stops close to their desired destinations and homes, and improved stops that make the service easier to use.

-As Louisvillians and supporters of public transit, we demand that the Louisville Metro Council establish operational funding for TARC in the annual city budget and commit to maintaining that funding in every annual budget moving forward.
+As Louisvillians and supporters of public transit, we demand that Metro Council establish operational funding for TARC in the FY2025 city budget and commit to maintaining if not increasing that funding in every annual budget moving forward.
 Many of us rely on TARC to take us where we need to go on a daily basis.
-It is an essential service that cannot be taken for granted.
+It is an cannot be taken for granted as reliable, high-quality public transit is one of the hallmarks of a great American city.

 Using the objectives laid out in TARC’s 2040 Long Range Plan as a road map, this sustained increase would: